apache/servicecomb-pack/README.md

    ```bash
       $ mvn clean install -DskipTests=true -Pdemo,docker
    ```
-* Current Saga code supports Spring Boot 1.x and Spring Boot 2.x at the same time, saga uses Spring Boot 1.x by default, you can use *-Pspring-boot-2* to switch Spring Boot version to 2.x.
+* Current ServiceComb Pack code supports Spring Boot 1.x and Spring Boot 2.x at the same time, saga uses Spring Boot 1.x by default, you can use *-Pspring-boot-2* to switch Spring Boot version to 2.x.
 Since Spring Boot supports JDK9 since 2.x, if you want to build and run test the Saga with JDK9 or JDK10, you need to use the spring-boot-2 profile.
    ```bash
       $ mvn clean install -Pdemo,docker,spring-boot-2